zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ```
 pygmentsCodefences = true
+pygmentsCodefencesGuessSyntax = true
 pygmentsStyle = "pygments"
 ```

 Here, `"pygments"` is just the name of the Chroma style to be used.
 Checkout the [Chroma style gallery](https://xyproto.github.io/splash/docs/all.html) and choose the style you like.

 For a deeper dive see the [hugo docs for syntax highlighting](https://gohugo.io/content-management/syntax-highlighting/).